-Change in annual personal injury accidents
+Change in annual personal injury accidents (road traffic)

-The assessment of the changes in the number of road accidents and associated casualties has been made quantitatively, considering the changes in total private transport travel.
 Standard methodologies are based on accident rates and casualty rates (per vehicle-kilometres) per road type.
 The rates set out in the NESA manual (DMRB Volume 15) for the year 2000, but changing over time to reflect technological improvements in safety, have been adopted.